5 Best Types of Agricultural Mobile Apps to Consider for Your Agribusiness

 Best agriculture apps

 - Agronote.
-It’s one of the best app for farm management.
+It’s one of the best apps for farm management.
 Agronote is for recordkeeping of expenses, income, livestock, and machinery procedures.

 - AkerScout.
-It’s an app for farmers market, it helps identify and prioritize crop damage to address problem areas needing immediate attention.
+It’s an app for the farm market, it helps identify and prioritize crop damage to address problem areas needing immediate attention.

 - Bushel.
 The app platform integrates into grain elevators’ accounting systems and provides growers access to their contracts, scale tickets, prepays, cash bids, and markets.

 - Crop Nutrient Advisor.
-The app allows agricultural producers identify crop nutrient deficiencies, and get product recommendations; check spray tank compatibility and more.
+The app allows agricultural producers to identify crop nutrient deficiencies, and get product recommendations; check spray tank compatibility, and more.

 - CropRecords.
 The app lets users create jobs for spraying, seeding, fieldwork, and harvesting, and track them.